osipov/compose-postgres-openwhisk/README.md

 to authenticate with IBM Bluemix and then enter your Bluemix email, password, as well as the deployment organization and space as prompted.

-*NOTE:* you will need to remember your selection of the deployment organization and space for the configuration of the OpenWhisk action
+**NOTE:** you will need to remember your selection of the deployment organization and space for the configuration of the OpenWhisk action

-To create a new Cloudant database, run the following commands from your command line
+To create a new Cloudant database, run the following commands from your console

 ```
 cf create-service cloudantNoSQLDB Shared cloudant-deployment